 Boozhoo, Wachiya, Kwe, Tansi, She:kon… Greetings.
 Welcome to the Centre for Indigegogy.

 Situated within the Master of Social Work (MSW) Indigenous Field of Study program at Wilfrid Laurier University.
-Our centre opened in June 2017 with the launch of our Educators' Certificate in Indigegogy and our Decolonizing Education Certificate.
-In the coming year we will be offering numerous trainings in Indigenous centred wholistic development to assist practitioners, teachers, learners and helpers strengthen their good medicine, teaching and learning bundles.
-We are looking forward to offering wholistic professional development education and training.
+Our centre opened in June 2017 with the launch of our Indigenous Peoples Certificate in Indigegogy (formerly the Indigenous Educators Certificate in Indigegogy) and our Decolonizing Education Certificate.
+Now in our 3rd year, the Centre is offering the following: Indigenous Research Workshop Series, Understanding Decolonization Four Day Intensive and Wholistic Professional Development Workshops.
+We are offering numerous trainings in Indigenous centred wholistic development to assist practitioners, teachers, learners and helpers strengthen their good medicine, teaching and learning bundles.

 Miigwech and thank you for your interest!